 Papers (like this template) whose bibliographies are essentially lists of website URLs are considered highly suspect from a scholarly point of view.
-Wikipedia references will be frowned upon by reviewers, although good Wikipedia entries often have their own list of references that might be primary and worth citing (after you've read them and deem them pertinent).
+Wikipidia references will be frowned upon by reviewers, although good Wikipedia entries often have their own list of references that might be primary and worth citing (after you've read them and deem them pertinent).
 Nonetheless, if you must reference a URL in cyberspace, include the date you yourself accessed it from your browser, by appending "(as of Feb.
 31, 2010)" or similar.
-Yes, there are respected mathematical peer-reviewed journals that are published on the web (such as the Electronic Journal of Combinatorics [2]).
+Yes, there are respected mathematical peer-reviewed journals that are published on the web, see, e.g., [?].
 But they are respected because they also publish an annual print volume.